itsnamgyu/node-one/README.md

 # rest-one

+## Completed: Phase 1
 A REST API for a simple user model comprised of a `name` and an `email` address.
 Backend implemented using NodeJS from [this tutorial](https://www.tutorialspoint.com/nodejs/index.htm).
 Frontend console implemented using Backbone.js from [that tutorial](https://adrianmejia.com/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/).

+## Upcoming: Phase 2
+A REST API with authentication via the Passport library and a real database—PostgreSQL.

+___

+# Phase 1 Documentation

 ## User API